2 Baddies: Promotion

 2 Baddies was teased with a concept trailer titled "Gear Up", released on August 18, 2022, depicting a car with the number 127 on its hood and the album title on its roof and the group members wearing glow-in-the-dark outfits.
 NCT 127 held a comeback show to commemorate the album's release offline at KINTEX 7Hall and live-streamed via Beyond Live.
-The group will also hold concerts in Los Angeles and New York to promote the album in North America, as part of their Neo City – The Link tour.
+The group held concerts in Los Angeles and New York to promote the album in North America, as part of their Neo City – The Link tour.
 Member Mark noted at the album release press conference that the tour setlist would be revised to include songs from 2 Baddies.

 Commercial performance

+2 Baddies surpassed more than 1.5 million sales in its first week of release.

+With only 2 days of tracking the album debuted at number two on the week 38 issue of the Circle Album Chart, for the period dated September 11–17, 2022.
+In its debut month the album charted at number two in the monthly Circle Album Chart.

+The album exceeded sales of 1.8 million copies by the end of 2022, achieving the sixth position on the yearly Circle Album Chart.